thinesjs/clipboardflow/README.md

 ## Known Issues

 1. Ionic Storage bug - A reload is necessary for the API to function corrently after logging in.
+(FIXED)
 2. Refresh Token - No refresh token endpoint, token is only valid for 60mins.
 TEMP FIX: logout (/logout) and login again.
+(FIXED)

+## Commits

+Since i have pushed the commits to the web sever, future commits wouldn't be made often to GitHub.

 ## License